emca-it/ITRS-Log-Analytics-7.x/05-00-00-Reports/05-00-00-Reports.md

 # Reports #

-Energy Logserver contains a module for creating reports that can be run cyclically and contain only interesting data, e.g. a weekly sales report.
+ITRS Log Analytics contains a module for creating reports that can be run cyclically and contain only interesting data, e.g. a weekly sales report.